-NOTE: This is the last of three essays dealing with the meaning of the Millennium (to read the first, click here; to read the second, click here).
+NOTE: This is the last of three essays dealing with the Revelation and the meaning of the Millennium (to read the first, click here; to read the second, click here).
 All three are excerpts from my book, The High King of Heaven: Discovering the Master Keys to the Great End Time Debate.
-I sincerely pray that these writings will enable you to read, enjoy, and profit from the Revelation as never before, and that they will fill you with courage, confidence, and holy expectancy as we journey together through the wilderness of this world to a glorious new life in Immanuel’s Land.
+I pray that these writings will enable you to read, enjoy, and profit from the Revelation as never before, and that they will fill you with courage, confidence, and holy expectancy as we journey together through the wilderness of this world to a glorious new life in Immanuel’s Land.

->

-> Interpreting Revelation 20
+Interpreting Revelation 20

 Revelation 20 falls nicely into four sections of roughly equal length, each one containing a mini-vision that is closely related to the others.
 The unifying theme is the thousand years.
 The first speaks of the binding and imprisonment of Satan for a thousand years (20:1-3); the second of the saints reigning with Christ in heaven throughout the thousand years, and also of the first and second deaths, and the first and second resurrections, (20:4-6); the third speaks of the Last Battle and the Judgment of Satan at the end of the thousand years (20:7-10); and the fourth of the Last Judgment of all mankind at the Great White Throne, also at the end of the thousand years (20:11-14).
 In surveying this rich material, I will first offer a brief amillennial interpretation of each section, and then address, at some length, the key questions, interpretations, and arguments advanced by our premillennial brethren.